VW Bug Ads

 1969

-VW Bug - Black and white 9 1/2" x 13" ad that reassures us that the car is still the same.
+VW Bug - Black and white 9 1/2" x 13" ad that reassures us that Volkswagen has made no major changes, again.
 The ad has a small picture of a Dark Colored VW Bug under the headline "Volkswagen doesn't do it again" and the text claims that "It's not any longer.
 It's not any lower.
-And it's not any wider" but that it does have 13 improvements.
+And it's not any wider" but that it does have 13 improvements and is still Ugly.
 This ad is a larger version of another ad on this page.
-The ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 October 4, 1968